zhou-yg/tarat/doc/en/Getting Started/introdution.md

 order: 0
 ---

-# intro content
+# indrodution

-do not repeat yourself
+Welcome to the tarat documention!

-tarat is a framework for speeding up your develop
+Tarat is a meta framework for speeding up your development and our core announce is "do not repeat yourself"

+Follow these steps to completement a markdown-editor application and you'll find it out that building application so easy while working with tarat